 We live in the age of the 24-hour news cycle.
 Each day, whether it’s from TV news, phone notifications, online browsing, social media, or even the good old fashioned paper, we hear stories of the increasing dangers of cybercrime.

 Feeling overwhelmed yet?
 You’re not alone.
-A recent study published by the National Institute of Standards in Technology (NIST) says that “security fatigue” is a real phenomenon affecting 63 percent of its participants.
+A 2017 study published by the National Institute of Standards in Technology (NIST) says that “security fatigue” is a real phenomenon affecting 63 percent of its participants.
 So what, exactly, is security fatigue?
 And why is it a dangerous, though understandable, phenomenon?

 What is security fatigue?

 Over and over again, people are bombarded with articles about criminals lurking on the Internet, security breaches in businesses and government, and the need to be constantly vigilant online.
-Our Malwarebytes researchers are asked by the press to comment on their discoveries of new forms of malware or the latest security breach on a nearly daily basis.
+Our Malwarebytes researchers are asked by the press to comment on their discoveries of new forms of malware or the latest security breach on a daily basis.
 And while the media are reporting on legitimate dangers, their fever pitch can leave readers and viewers frozen in a combined state of panic and helplessness.

 Users are encouraged to update passwords constantly, run antivirus programs, participate in two-factor authentication, read unwieldly EULAs carefully—often without a clear understanding of why.
 According to the NIST report:

 “People are told they need to be constantly on alert, constantly ‘doing something,’ but they are not even sure what that something is or what might happen if they do or do not do it.”

 The volume of messaging, combined with an unclear understanding of how to move forward, is what leads to security fatigue, which NIST researchers define as “a threshold at which it simply becomes too hard or burdensome for users to maintain security.”
 In plain English, people are hearing so much about cybersecurity now that they’re becoming desensitized to the dangers.